Youth and Children’s Work

 Through one-to-one engagement and running of clubs and study groups we have a threefold aim of youth work at North Swindon Baptist Church:

-- To reach out to all under 18s in the North Swindon area with the truth of the good news that the Christian gospel teaches.
+Outreach -To reach out to all under 18s in the North Swindon area with the truth of the good news that the Christian gospel teaches.

-- To disciple and teach in Scripture and advise in life issues while helping young people realise and reach their potential.
+Discipleship - To disciple and teach in Scripture and advise in life issues while helping young people realise and reach their potential.

-- To strengthen the faith of Christian young people at NSBC, while growing together and encouraging integration into overall church life.
+Integration - To strengthen the faith of Christian young people at NSBC, while growing together and encouraging integration into overall church life.

 All leaders and helpers are fully DBS checked and passionate about professionalism in children’s and youth work.
 Below is information for our main groups.

-Click here for the spring term programme.
+Click here for the Spring 2019 programme.

 Click here for a parental consent form for any of these groups.